 1. Pick up a second job

 Second jobs don’t have to be glamourous, folks.
 Ideally a second job would be something that could bring in a comparable wage as your main job, but hey, extra money is extra money, right?
-You could also do something like become an Uber driver to make money in your spare time.

 2. Sell stuff